revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary> <b>Show Answer</b> </summary>

 The range function returns the sequence of numbers between the start to stop with a step increment.
 The syntax of the range function is range(start, stop[, step]).
-The stop argument is mandatory.
-The arguments start and step are optional.
+The 'stop' argument is mandatory.
+The arguments 'start' and 'step' are optional.
 The default value of start and step are 0 and 1, respectively.

 **Example**: